yoavram/Cupertino/draft.md

     - \linenumbers
 ---

-**TODO production->generation**

 # Introduction

-According to the _reduction principle_, in populations that evolv near an equilibrium between natural selection and production of variation (i.e. mutation, migration, or recombination), natural selection favors modifiers that decrease the rate of variation production .
+According to the _reduction principle_, in populations that evolv near an equilibrium between natural selection and generation of variation (i.e. mutation, migration, or recombination), natural selection favors modifiers that decrease the rate of variation generation .
 The _reduction principle_ was first proposed for modifiers of the recombination [@Feldman1972], mutation, and migration [@Liberman1986a], and dispersal rates [@Altenberg1987].

 These separate principles were recently unified by @Altenberg2017 [@Altenberg2009], which laid down the assumptions and conditions for the validity of the _unified reduction principle_: effectively infinite population size, constant-viability selection, a population at an equilibrium, and _linear variation_  -- the equal scaling of transition probabilities by the modifier.